habanzu/cvrp/README.md

 ## Project status
 The thesis has been submitted at the 19th July of 2022.
-No further work has been done.
+Since then, only comments have been added.

 ## DVD Version
 If you obtained this code through the DVD version, please refer to the gitlab repository instead.
-Comments have been added, after the dvd has been burned.
+Comments have been added, after the DVD has been burned.